Event Engine \[administrator]

 }

-• Arbitrary formats, compliant with JSONPath (slower processing efficiency) – the analyst adds rules for converting to a variable to the metadata (table variables, point Definition of target):
+* Arbitrary formats, compliant with JSONPath (slower processing efficiency) – the analyst adds rules for converting to a variable to the metadata (table variables, point [#definition-of-target](#definition-of-target "mention")):

 {"arrival_ts":1232344,